proact-de/fio-debian/HOWTO.rst

 .. option:: unlink=bool

-	Unlink the job files when done.
+	Unlink (delete) the job files when done.
 Not the default, as repeated runs of that job would then waste time recreating the file set again and again.
 Default: false.

 .. option:: unlink_each_loop=bool

-	Unlink job files after each iteration or loop.
+	Unlink (delete) job files after each iteration or loop.
 Default: false.

 .. option:: zonemode=str